nanodlp/docs/nanosupport/3d-editor.md

 ## Hollowing Parameters

-3D items can be hollowed by the some parameters.
+3D items can be hollowed by the following parameters.

 ### Thickness